-Scoring Process - To ensure subgrants are awarded to the most capable applicants, each proposal for a CSP subgrant will be reviewed by an external, independent Peer Review panel selected through an application process.
-The GSCT Independent Peer Review Panel will be comprised of teams of at least three reviewers per application.
-These reviewers will receive training on the effective use of the Selection Criteria Rubric outlined in Appendix 3 and will use the rubric to rate potential subgrant proposals.
+Scoring Process - To ensure subgrants are awarded to the most capable applicants, each CSP subgrant application will be scored by an external, independent Peer Review panel selected through an application process.
+The GSCT Peer Review Panel will comprise teams of at least three reviewers per application.
+Reviewers receive training on the effective use of the Scoring Rubric outlined in Appendix 3 and will use the rubric to score grant applications.
 Individuals selected as peer reviewers will have relevant expertise in charter school operation, governance, authorization, finance, administration, leadership, and law.
-The group will include individuals from diverse backgrounds, including from underrepresented groups.
-Reviewers must sign an assurance regarding conflict of interest to ensure that all applications are reviewed in a bias-free manner.
-Reviewers will be required to recuse themselves from the evaluation of any application for which they have a perceived or real conflict of interest.
-All peer reviewers will be offered a small, but meaningful stipend to reflect the value of their expertise and time spent reviewing the subgrant applications, and to broaden the pool of interested peer reviewer applicants.
+The group will include individuals from diverse backgrounds and underrepresented groups.
+Reviewers must certify no conflict of interest to ensure that all applications are reviewed in a bias-free manner.
+Reviewers with a perceived or real conflict will be excused from the evaluation of affected applications.